nostrband/ephemerelay/README.md

 A Nostr relay that doesn't care about the past.

-Ephemerelay is a Nostr relay implemented in less than 100 lines of code.
+Ephemerelay is a Nostr relay implemented in about 100 lines of code.
 It immediately sends an [`EOSE`](https://github.com/nostr-protocol/nips/blob/master/15.md) for any filter, and then begins returning new events that match.
 Submitting an event works similarly - it will only be distributed to clients currently connected on that filter.

 ## Why?